JustANothing/python-aria-mirror-bot/README.md

 - First download the secret.json file
-- If you rename it, it will be credentials.json continue to save it in / sdcard / ariatg
+- If you rename it, it will be credentials.json continue to save it in /sdcard/ariatg

 - python3 generate_drive_token.py
 (follow the directions in termux)